Skip to Main Content

 Introduction and Tips

-This guide will help you discover primary sources for your research.
+This guide will help you discover historical primary sources specifically for historical research.
 It includes links to relevant library databases, instructions on how to search for primary sources in Search It and elsewhere, and highlights what primary sources might be useful for your work.

 To start, here are some QUICK TIPS: